ni/nimi-python/docs/niscope/attributes.rst

 .. py:attribute:: horz_record_length

     Returns the actual number of points the digitizer acquires for each channel.
 The value is equal to or greater than the minimum number of points you specify with  :py:data:`niscope.Session.horz_min_num_pts`.
-    Allocate a ViReal64 array of this size or greater to pass as the WaveformArray parameter of  the Read and Fetch functions.
-This attribute is only valid after a call to the one of the  Configure Horizontal functions.
+    Allocate a ViReal64 array of this size or greater to pass as the WaveformArray parameter of  the Read and Fetch methods.
+This property is only valid after a call to the one of the  Configure Horizontal methods.

     The following table lists the characteristics of this property.